What does out-of-pocket medical expense mean?

 Copayments

 A copay is a fixed amount of money you must pay for a covered service at the time of purchase.
-Both individual health plans and group health insurance policies can both have copays.
+Both individual health plans and group health insurance policies can have copays.

 Several factors can affect how much your copay might be for a particular service or item, such as your chosen health plan, provider network, type of medical care, and more.
 But ultimately, your insurer predetermines your copay amount for services and items.
 Even if you’ve met your deductible, your plan may still charge you a flat copay for certain medical care.